 And what’s more, you can synchronize data between multiple computers connected to a central server at the workplace and clone your entire system on a hard drive.
 In case your content gets wiped out, you can make use of this bootable drive and get to work almost instantly without worrying about restoring it immediately.

 4 – Syncovery:

-Whether it’s synchronizing various systems like PCs, Macs, servers, notebooks or cloud storage services accounts or creating backup folders for important content, this tool on our list of software similar to GoodSync will have you covered.
+Whether it’s synchronizing various systems like PCs, Macs, servers, notebooks, or cloud storage services accounts or creating backup folders for important content, this tool on our list of software similar to GoodSync will have you covered.
 It can carry out multiple jobs at the same time and you have the option of running them manually or using a scheduler.

-The program lets you encrypt data or use ZIP compression and even tags along various modes such as Standard Copying, Exact Mirror and SmartTracking.
+The program lets you encrypt data or use ZIP compression and even tags along with various modes such as Standard Copying, Exact Mirror and SmartTracking.
 And if that’s not enough, Syncovery is compatible with FTP, SSH, HTTP, WebDAV, Amazon S3 as well as Google Drive and offers an intuitive user interface.
 You can check out its trial version before purchasing the software which is available for Windows, Mac and Linux.

 Price: $34.90 (standard edition)

 DropSync lets you keep files and folders saved on different computer systems or hard drives in sync so if you happen to make changes to a certain document, you are not required to save a copy on all your PCs and delete the older version.
 As it uses Rsync, the program facilitates synchronizing only parts of a file that have changed and thus saves up on precious time.